reactiveui/website/input/docs/handbook/logging/index.md

 There are **five** levels of logging, `Debug`, `Info`, `Warn`, `Error`, and `Fatal`.
 Additionally, there are special methods to log exceptions - for example, `this.Log().InfoException(ex, "Failed to post the message")`.
 This trick doesn't work for static methods though, you have to settle for an alternate method, `LogHost.Default.Info(...)`.

+`this` is used to set the class name for a logger. `this.Log()` call doesn't always create a new instance of a logger, instead, it uses a cached version if possible.

 ### Debugging Observables